pspete/psPAS/docs/collections/_docs/00-install.md

 **PowerShell 5.0 or above** must be used to download the module from the [PowerShell Gallery](https://www.powershellgallery.com/packages/psPAS/).
 {: .notice--warning}

+If you need to authenticate against CyberArk Identity/ISPSS (Privilege Cloud or other SaaS-based deployments), also install the [IdentityCommand](https://www.powershellgallery.com/packages/IdentityCommand/) module - `New-PASSession` relies on it for any of the `ISPSS-*` parameter sets.
+Self-hosted users who don't use those parameter sets don't need it.
+{: .notice--info}

 ## Option 2: Manual Install